Bills of Exchange / Bills Receivable (B/R) : –

 A Drawer is a person who sells goods and services or who draws a bill.

-A Drawee is a person who purchase goods and services or who accept a bill.
+A Drawee is a person who purchases goods and services or who accepts a bill.

 A payee is a person to whom the payment is to be made.

 The process of creating Bills Receivable : –

 I will explain to you the whole process of creating it in steps as shown below: –

 In the above image, firstly seller sold goods to the buyer/customer and then draw a bill on him.

 Buyer received a bill and accepts it with any condition.